angryscan/angryscan-app/README.md

 It helps organizations by identifying where sensitive data such as personally identifiable information (PII) and intellectual property is stored.
 The tool provides visibility where your sensitive data is stored.

-- Sensitive data (PII, payments cards etc) can be discover with 2 click
+- Simple user interface
-- No administrator rights required to run Angry Data Scanner
+- Sensitive data discovered with 2 clicks
-- No additional software installation required
+- No admin rights required to run Angry
 - Works on Linux, Mac, and Windows

 ## Sensitive data discovery